eonu/goldfish/README.md

 ## Setup

-To set up the font faces, copy one of the following directories:
+To set up the font faces:

 - Copy the `volter` directory into your project.
 - Import `volter/volter.css` in any CSS file you wish to use it in.